Science-based targets in sugarcane

 To avoid catastrophic impacts from climate change, greenhouse gas emissions must nearly halve by 2030, and drop to net zero by 2050 (IPCC).

 Every sector needs to play its part in this effort.
-Working with our members and partners, Bonsucro is leading the development of targets and tools that will help companies in the sugarcane sector to reduce their emissions in line with what’s needed to maintain a stable climate.
+Working with our members and partners, Bonsucro has developed the ClimateCane Tracker – a target-setting tool for Bonsucro members, that will help sugarcane producers, and companies that source from them, to reduce their emissions in line with what’s needed to maintain a stable climate.

 Why develop science-based targets in sugarcane?